 Forest Buffer Restoration

 Did you know forested streamside buffers (a.k.a. "riparian buffers") have been scientifically proven to be the most effective and least costly best management practice for preventing pollution of our rivers and streams?
-Help us restore these valuable resources.
+Join us as we restore these valuable resources as part of our Farm Stewardship program.
+No experience is necessary and all supplies are provided.
+Families, children accompanied by an adult, and groups are all welcome.

 Chester River Watershed

-Help CBF restore wetland habitat on a Kent County farm as part of our Farm Stewardship program!
+Help CBF restore wetland habitat on a Kent County farm and wildlife preserve.
 Volunteers will be planting small wetland shrubs and grasses at the Harry C. Green Wildlife Preserve.
 This project will help reduce soil erosion, reduce downstream flooding, and sequester carbon to help with climate change.
-No experience is necessary and all supplies are provided.
-Families, children accompanied by an adult, and groups are all welcome.